 The core of AFS’s intercultural learning opportunities for students are exchange and study abroad programs.
 It is not just a matter of living with a host family and attending a local school.
 To become active global citizens, students require support, encouragement and skills training to make their experiences, meaningful intercultural learning opportunities, all of which are provided during the Orientations.
 Research demonstrates that this is much more likely to be achieved when students receive state-of-the-art pedagogically designed Orientations before, during and after the exchange.

 The structure and learning activities of Orientations enhance the exchange experience through a non-formal, goal-based, developmentally designed education program.
 Orientations consist of progressive learning activities and discussions that encourage students to continually examine their own world views, explore alternative outlooks and adjust their perspectives, mindset and behaviors accordingly.

 They are experiential, enhanced learning:

 AFS puts students at the center of the developmental process, guiding and supporting them along the way.
-At Orientations, students are taught how to learn from and “make meaning” of their new life using tool to help them reflect and analyze their experiences in a structures way.
+At Orientations, students are taught how to learn from and “make meaning” of their new life using tools to help them reflect and analyze their experiences in a structured way.
 They are then encouraged to experiment and adjust their behaviors based on insights gained and continue the cycle of learning.